dogecoin/dogecoin/CONTRIBUTING.md

 # Contributing to Dogecoin Core

-Dogecoin Core is open source software, and we would welcome contributions which improves the state of the software.
+Dogecoin Core is open source software, and we would welcome contributions which improve the state of the software.
 For those wanting to discuss changes, or look for work that needs doing, please see:

 * [Help requests](https://github.com/dogecoin/dogecoin/labels/help%20wanted)